 We hold seminars geared towards the healthcare industry (nurses, doctors, and pharmacists) in order to educate them about medical cannabis and how it interacts with the body’s endocannabinoid system.
 Many physicians are hesitant to write medical cannabis certifications for their patients because they don’t understand the medical benefits of the cannabinoids found in the cannabis plant; this has not been taught in medical school.
 These seminars, which often award CEU credits, are designed to allow healthcare professionals to be able to have informed conversations about medical cannabis with their patients.
 As a reminder, doctors are not required to prescribe or recommend medical cannabis for their patients, they are just certifying that patients have a listed qualifying medical condition, as recognized by the ADH.

 Business License Holders

-We hold seminars to educate those who want to join the cannabis industry in Arkansas, in particular, operators of dispensaries and cultivation facilities.
-We’ve had seminars ranging from taxation, to extraction, to general business operations and security.
+ACIA offers professional development and networking opportunities to our industry members.
+We’ve held seminars ranging from taxation to extraction, to general business operations and security.
 We want to help industry participants operate better businesses, providing high quality and affordable cannabis to the patients of Arkansas.

 Patients in Arkansas deserve high quality, safe, and affordable medical cannabis.
 We aim to promote cannabis product safety by educating our members on proper production, testing, and packaging procedures.
 We also protect patients by advocating against overly burdensome laws and regulations that would make medical cannabis more expensive in Arkansas.
 For example, we fought against proposed bills that would have prohibited the sale of cannabis in Arkansas until it becomes legal federally, we fought against bans on smoking cannabis, and we fought against a ban on cannabis edibles, which is often a preferred method of ingestion for the elderly.